Lake Quillén Area

 Its name has a Mapuche origin and features as much expressive strength as the one boasted by this spot where vegetation is jumbled and waters are transparent: a paradise for anglers.

 Some outings aim at seeing new spaces.
-Others, like a visit to Lake Quillén, put our senses to the test due to the strong presence of nature all around.
+Others, a visit to Lake Quillén, put our senses to the test due to the strong presence of nature all around.

 We set out from Aluminé heading southwards up to a fork where we turned left towards the mountain range.
 As soon as we turned, the Quillén River started to escort us and we could see several fly-casters accurately testing their skills.
 We got past several inns and estancias devoted to cattle raising and agricultural tourism, which open their hunting preserves during the season.